sf-rayees/Bank-Management-System/README.md

 - Download Connector/J and set it up.
 - Create a Java Project.
 - Download and replace the project App.js present in file/src with the Repository App.js.
 - Run the Java Application: You can run your Java application directly from Visual Studio Code.
 Open the Java file containing your main method, right-click, and select "Run Java".
-Alternatively, you can use the integrated terminal to compile and run your Java program manually.